12 Correlation and linear regression

 12.2 Scatterplots

 Scatterplots are a simple but effective tool for visualising the relationship between two variables, like we saw with the figures in the section on Correlations.
 It’s this latter application that we usually have in mind when we use the term “scatterplot”.
 In this kind of plot each observation corresponds to one dot.
 The horizontal location of the dot plots the value of the observation on one variable, and the vertical location displays its value on the other variable.
-In many situations you don’t really have a clear opinions about what the causal relationship is (e.g., does A cause B, or does B cause A, or does some other variable C control both A and B).
+In many situations you don’t really have a clear opinion about what the causal relationship is (e.g., does A cause B, or does B cause A, or does some other variable C control both A and B).
 If that’s the case, it doesn’t really matter which variable you plot on the x-axis and which one you plot on the y-axis.
 However, in many situations you do have a pretty strong idea which variable you think is most likely to be causal, or at least you have some suspicions in that direction.
 If so, then it’s conventional to plot the cause variable on the x-axis, and the effect variable on the y-axis.
 With that in mind, let’s look at how to draw scatterplots in jamovi, using the same parenthooddata set (i.e. parenthood.csv) that I used when introducing correlations.

 Suppose my goal is to draw a scatterplot displaying the relationship between the amount of sleep that I get (dani.sleep) and how grumpy I am the next day (dani.grump).
 There are two different ways in which we can use jamovi to get the plot that we’re after.
-The first way is to use the ‘Plot’ option under the ‘Regression’ - ‘Correlation Matrix’ button, giving us the output shown in Figure 12.8.
+The first way is to use the ‘Plot’ option under the ‘Regression’ – ‘Correlation Matrix’ button, giving us the output shown in Figure 12.8.
 Note that jamovi draws a line through the points, we’ll come onto this a bit later in the section on What is a linear regression model?.
-Plotting a scatterplot in this way also allow you to specify ‘Densities for variables’ and this option adds a density curve showing how the data in each variable is distributed.
+Plotting a scatterplot in this way also allows you to specify ‘Densities for variables’ and this option adds a density curve showing how the data in each variable is distributed.

 12.2.1 More elaborate options